This article covers frequently asked questions about Spoke Phone pricing.

 How does pricing work?

 There are three user licenses: basic, standard, and pro.
+See the pricing page for more information.

 What features are included in each user license?